Our controller Data Protection Officer (DPO) is the Head of Information Governance.

 We are committed to resolving complaints about our collection or use of personal information.

-Such control will include the ability to see what information we hold and to opt out of any use of your personal information and to prevent disclosure to any third party except as required by law or the order of a court of proper jurisdiction.
+Such control will include the ability to see what information we hold and to opt out of any use of your personal information.
+You are also able to prevent disclosure to any third party, except as required by law or the order of a court of proper jurisdiction.